 For example, a search conducted using a subject heading is: Slavery--United States--Personal narratives.

 Many archival institutions put finding aids, or guides to their collections on the web.
 They also may have some of their collections digitized, and available online.

 WorldCat is a database of millions of catalog records from several thousand libraries.
 You can search WorldCat for primary source materials held by these libraries in several formats: print, microfilm, and electronic.
 Also, some libraries create catalog records for useful websites, including those containing digitized primary sources.

 When searching WorldCat, you can use some of the same terms for primary sources that are used in searching UNC library's catalog.
-See the box labeled "Searching the UNC catalog" at the top of this page.
+See the box labeled "Searching the UNC catalog" on this page.

 Follow these steps to begin searching for primary sources in WorldCat:

 Note the "Limit Type to" options below the search boxes.
-You can limit to "Archival collections" for instance, or "Internet Resources" for digital collections.
+You can limit to "Archival Materials" for instance, or "Internet Resources" for digital collections.

 Depending on what limits you choose, you may retrieve a wide range of results, including archival collections, books, ebooks, and databases at other institutions to which UNC may not have access.
 However, the results may also include freely available websites, which may be of particular interest.

-Just follow the links in the catalog records to find the material you are interested in.
-If you locate a book, journal, or microfilmed item in WorldCat that UNC does not hold, do not hesitate to request it through interlibrary loan.
+Just follow the links in the records to find the material you are interested in.
+If you locate a book, journal, or microfilmed item in WorldCat that UNC does not own, you may request it through interlibrary loan.

-Search engines are very useful in locating specific primary source documents.
-If you use Google enter the names of specific documents in quotation marks.
+Search engines can be useful for locating specific primary source documents.
+If you use Google, enter the names of specific documents in quotation marks.